solaeus/dust/README.md

 You must have the default rust toolchain installed and up-to-date.
 Clone the repository and run `cargo run` to start the interactive shell.
 To see other command line options, use `cargo run -- --help`.

-## The Whale Programming Language
+## The Dust Programming Language

 Dust is a hard fork of [evalexpr]; a simple expression language.
 Dust's core language features maintain this simplicity.
-But it can manage large, complex sets of data and perform complicated tasks through macros.
+But it can manage large, complex sets of data and perform complicated tasks through commands.
 It should not take long for a new user to learn the language, especially with the assistance of the shell.

+If your editor supports tree sitter, you can use [tree-sitter-dust] for syntax highlighting and completion support.

 ### Variables and Data Types